Dear reader of ADxS.org, please excuse the disruption.

 = 1.7 times the risk

-A Chinese study of 23,791 schoolchildren found that 6.7% of children with ADHD had had otitis media, compared to 3.8% of children without ADHD2
+A Chinese study of 23,791 schoolchildren found that 6.7% of children with ADHD had had a middle ear infection (otitis media), compared to 3.8% of children without ADHD2

 Since the previous presence was probably queried, this is less a comorbidity than a risk factor.